buley/personal/src/content/strategy.md

 * **Emotional Alchemy** → Transforming tension into precision and creation.
 * **Metacognitive Command** → Continuous self-audit and adaptive strategy.

-**Final Directive**

 > *“We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.”* -- **Aristotle**

-Would you like me to continue and add a **“Failure Modes and Countermeasures”** section next -- describing overload, burnout, and system reset as tactical phases (with matching quotes from Stoics, neuroscientists, and strategists)?
-It would complete this manual beautifully.